NHS Negligence Solicitors for Compensation Claims Against The NHS

 The 3 year limit on NHS Negligence Claims will be considered from the date of death in cases where the victim has unfortunately passed away.
 Should the negligence be proved to be the cause of death by a post-mortem, you will be able to bring a claim on behalf of the deceased within 3 years from the death of knowledge.

 There are many circumstances that could affect the time limit for your NHS Negligence Claim.
-It is important to talk to an expert medical negligence solicitor to understand your options moving forward.
+It is important to talk to an expert Negligence Solicitor to understand your options moving forward.

 NHS Negligence No Win No Fee Solicitors